What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 ____________________________________________________________

 Even when “Puritans” like Miss Smith looked into us sternly, they sometimes did so caringly.
 In December, 1956, she told me and another boy to stand as she announced, “Jim and Richard are Jewish boys, and they don’t accept our Lord as their savior, and they won’t be celebrating Christmas.
 But I want you all to know that the Jewish people is a noble and enduring people, and our Lord himself was a Jew.
 You may sit down now.”
 Disoriented though I was by that introduction to my classmates at age 9, I sensed from Miss Smith’s gentler-than-usual tone that she meant well in a way that has never quite left me.
-Later I would realize that for her then, only eleven years after the Holocaust (about which I knew nothing), we Jews weren’t pariahs but sacred librarians, keepers of foundational texts.
+Later it would occur to me that for her then, only eleven years after the Holocaust (about which I knew nothing at the time), we Jews weren’t pariahs but librarians, keepers of foundational texts.

-By the time I entered Yale, nine years later, in 1965, in the twilight of its Puritan ethos, I understood the significance of the Hebrew phrase that the college’s founders had put on its seal — Urim v’tummim, meaning, approximately, “Light and Truth” or “Illumination and Testimony” — and I knew that the university’s president during my student years there, Kingman Brewster Jr., himself born in Longmeadow, was a lineal descendant of Elder William Brewster, the minister on The Mayflower that had carried Puritan pilgrims from England to Massachusetts in 1620, in what they considered their Exodus from slavery that fulfilled “the type of Israel materially,” according to Cotton Mather, their most-prominent tribune and chronicler at the end of the 17th Century.
+When I entered Yale nine years later, in 1965, in the twilight of its Puritan ethos, I understood the significance of the Hebrew phrase that the college’s founders had put on its seal — Urim v’tummim, meaning, approximately, “Light and Truth” or “Illumination and Testimony” — and I knew that the university’s president, Kingman Brewster Jr., himself born in Longmeadow, was a lineal descendant of Elder William Brewster, the minister on The Mayflower that had carried Puritan pilgrims from England to Massachusetts in 1620, in what they considered their own Exodus from slavery that fulfilled “the type of Israel materially,” according to Cotton Mather, their most-prominent tribune and chronicler at the end of the 17th Century.

-At my opening freshman assembly at Yale in 1965, a thousand of us mostly white young men in dark suits rose and sang (or read and mumbled) a hymn composed by Yale Divinity School Professor Leonard Bacon in 1833 that rendered Yale founders’ “Exodus” from their English Egypt to their “Hebrew Republic” in New England:
+At my opening freshman assembly at Yale in 1965, a thousand of us mostly white young men in dark suits rose and sang (or read and mumbled) a hymn composed by Yale Divinity School Professor Leonard Bacon in 1833 that rendered the Yale founders’ Exodus from their English Egypt to what they called their “Hebrew Republic” in New England:

 1 O God, beneath Thy guiding hand